Terms of Service

 7.1 Your subscription - Charges and Payment Terms: A subscription Charge for use of the Service is payable monthly, or annually in advance by the Client.
 The subscription rates are posted on our website and we may vary these from time to time.
 Prices on our website are quoted in UK pounds Sterling and exclude VAT, which is also payable.
 You will be notified of any changes to our current price plan.
 It is a requirement that all Clients agree to have a direct debit set up for payment of monthly subscription fees.

-7.2 Additional Charges are payable for the Crunch Packaged Services and Add-Ons which fall outside of the scope of the Service (such as £9.50 plus VAT monthly for the Crunch Payroll Service and £13 for filing your Annual Return with Companies House to cover the web filing cost) and the amounts payable shall be posted on our website from time to time and the current rate shall be notified to the Client in advance of subscribing to the applicable Crunch Packaged Services or Add-Ons.
+7.2 Additional Charges are payable for the Crunch Packaged Services and Add-Ons which fall outside of the scope of the Service (such as £9.50 plus VAT monthly for the Crunch Payroll Service and £13 for filing your Confirmation Statement with Companies House to cover the web filing cost) and the amounts payable shall be posted on our website from time to time and the current rate shall be notified to the Client in advance of subscribing to the applicable Crunch Packaged Services or Add-Ons.
 Other costs will apply for shareholding changes, company name changes, references and closing your company.
 If you require a specific additional service please ask your Account Manager for details.

 7.3 The Client shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 Crunch may at any time, without limiting its other rights or remedies, set-off any amount owing to it by the Client against any amount payable by Crunch to the Client.